10 Steps to Enroll

 Some students will need to take the college's placement test.
 Other students may qualify to exempt all or part of the test.
 Examples of exemption criteria include qualifying SAT®/ACT® scores or high school GPA (for recent high school graduates), qualifying previous college credit, and/or certain advanced standing exams.

 Orientation is required for all new, transfer, and readmit students and can be completed online through your MyMTC account.
-After completing Orientation, all new students will schedule their New Student Advisement and Registration on campus.
+After completing Orientation, all new students will schedule their Academic and Career Advising appointment on campus.

 7Complete Academic AdvisementShow